 For students obtaining their police clearance in Hamilton, you must download and complete the following letter and form to take to the Police Station:

 For students obtaining their police clearance in Peel Region, you must download and complete the following letter to take to the police station.
 The applicant must be a resident of Mississauga or Brampton.
 (Residents of Caledon must contact Caledon East OPP).
 Proof of address must be produced.
 Vulnerable Sector Check forms are available in the lobby of Peel Regional Police Headquarters.

-For all other police agencies (including Toronto): for the Windsor Campus, email email@example.com and for the Chatham Campus, email firstname.lastname@example.org with your name, student number and police station to which you will be going.
+For all other police agencies (including Toronto): for the Windsor Campus or Chatham Campus, email email@example.com with your name, student number and police station to which you will be going.
 We will then email you a specific letter to take to your local police agency.
 You may also pick up the letter in person at one of the nursing offices in either Windsor: (3rd floor, Centre for Applied Health Sciences, Room 3314) or Chatham: (2nd floor, Room 200)

 Important information regarding your police clearance regarding the fingerprinting screen:

 The RCMP has added additional safeguards for the vulnerable sector enhanced screening process.
 Some of you may be asked to arrange a fingerprinting screen when you receive your initial response to the police clearance.
 If you are in this situation, please enclose your most recent police clearance (if you have one) and the documentation showing that you are going through this fingerprinting when you bring your envelope of non-medical paperwork for clinical screening.
 This fingerprinting process may take additional weeks to obtain.